 Older people's events

-Top Time: events and activities for older people
+Top Time: weekly social group for older people

 Bookworms reading group

 third Sunday of the month, 1100-1200

 Sessions arranged on a mutually convenient basis, N/a